 Cane can be transplanted as individual rhizomes if treated appropriately.
-A series of studies in southern Illinois used cane rhizomes cut into lengths of 20-30cm, planted into greenhouse pots and treated with a regimen of frequent water misting (Zaczek et al. 2004, Hartleb and Zaczek in press).
+A series of studies in southern Illinois used cane rhizomes cut into lengths of 20-30 cm, planted into greenhouse pots and treated with a regimen of frequent water misting (Zaczek et al. 2004, Hartleb and Zaczek in press).
 After one month in the greenhouse, more than three-fourths had sprouted at least one culm.
 Rhizome segments with 10 or more nodes sprouted more culms than rhizome segments with fewer nodes.
-Rhizomes collected in early spring outperformed those collected in either fall or late winter, but fall-and-winter-collected rhizomes still sprouted frequently.
-Transplanted to restoration sites, culms from these sprouted rhizomes had established and spread substantially after three to four years.
+Rhizomes collected in early spring outperformed those collected in either fall or late winter, but fall- and winter-collected rhizomes still sprouted frequently.
+Transplanted to restoration sites, culms from these sprouted rhizomes had established and spread substantially after 3-4 years.
 Although competition from other plants influenced cane growth after transplantation, pre-treating the restoration site with herbicide to kill competitors did not improve cane success.
 In the study, establishment success varied significantly by both donor sites and transplantation sites.
 After testing several transplantation methods, the best was to plant each rhizome distal-end up with multiple nodes and buds above ground level and exposed to light.
 Using this method, sprouting rates exceeded two-thirds even for rhizomes stored for one month in moist refrigeration.
 Results suggested that successful transplantation is possible even without first sprouting rhizomes in a greenhouse (J. Zaczek, personal communication).

 Successful establishment of transplants is only the first step toward full canebrake restoration.
 As described above, established cane requires at least partial sunlight and periodic disturbance to attain canebrake-like stand structure.
 Eventually, long-term re-establishment of cane on a given site will require successful flowering and seed production.
-Existing evidence suggests that out-crossing may be necessary for successful seed set (Gagnon 2006).
-Long-term restoration success from transplanting may require that multiple genetic individuals eventually flower inphase years later.
-Rhizomes might therefore be selected from multiple locations within the donor site to ensure they come from multiple genetic individuals.
-This should promote later out-crossing and maximum seed-set.
+Existing evidence suggests that outcrossing may be necessary for successful seed set.
+Long-term restoration success from transplanting may require that multiple genetic individuals eventually flower in-phase years later.
 Cane can be reintroduced from seed.
 Cane flowers infrequently, and procuring a large quantity of viable seeds may require some luck and good contacts where cane is abundant.
 With that said, cane flowers more frequently than a casual observer is likely to notice.
-Where cane is prevalent, widely scattered pockets of it may flower during any given spring or summer (Hughes 1951).
-Unfortunately, these scattered flowerings do not often set fertile seed (Gagnon 2006).
+Where cane is prevalent, widely scattered pockets of it may be flowering during any given spring or summer (Hughes 1951).
+Unfortunately, many of these scattered flowerings do not frequently set fertile seed (Gagnon 2006).
 Occasionally cane can be found flowering en masse.
 These events may produce millions of plump, fertile grains in the late spring.
 Instead of producing the usual flush of new leaves in the early spring, flowering cane will appear straw-brown as though dying.
 Upon closer inspection, flowering culms will be covered with inflorescences resembling heads of rice or wheat.
-In southern Louisiana, cane seeds ripen in late April (Gagnon 2006).
+In Louisiana, cane seeds ripen in late April or early May.
 This timing may be later farther north in the MAV.
 Cane seed-heads progress quickly from green to ripe.
 Once ripe, heads shatter easily and drop seeds in even a slight breeze (Hughes 1951), so frequent monitoring of flowering patches is necessary if collecting ripe seed is a goal.